mconwa02/production_ml/README.md

 `pip install -e .`

-If you don’t install locally then the tests won’t run because the package will not be installed.
+If you don't install locally then the tests won't run because the package will not be installed.

 ## What is pyproject.toml?